 After 2 days on the road, stick close to "home."
-Head to Dorchester and the John F. Kennedy Library and Museum, which is accessible by public transit and offers free parking (you're paying for that rental car, so you might as well get some use out of it).
-Spend the afternoon at the Museum of Science, allowing enough time for an IMAX film, if that appeals to you.
+Head to the John F. Kennedy Library and Museum, which is accessible by public transit and offers free parking (you're paying for that rental car, so you might as well get some use out of it).
+Spend the afternoon at the Museum of Science or the New Engalnd Aquarium, allowing enough time for an IMAX film, if that appeals to you.

 Day 7: Marblehead & Salem

 Begin your day on the picturesque streets of Old Town Marblehead, a top destination for both sightseeing and shopping.
-If your hotel room rate doesn't include breakfast, arrive hungry and make a dent in a stack of pancakes at the Driftwood Restaurant.
+If your hotel room rate doesn’t include breakfast, pick up coffee and a delectable breakfast pastry at Crosby’s Marketplace.
 The Jeremiah Lee Mansion is a must if you enjoy house tours.
-Spend the afternoon in Salem, where the can't-miss destination is the Peabody Essex Museum; if time allows, also visit the Salem Witch Museum.
+Spend the afternoon in Salem, where the can’t-miss destination is the Peabody Essex Museum; if time allows, also visit the Salem Witch Museum and the House of Seven Gables.
 This itinerary leaves you in a handy location for returning to Boston or for heading out to explore the wonders of northern New England.